Lent

 Review:

-This is a very nice, very inexpensive (about $10), large-size set of the Stations of the Cross (created especially for children) appropriate for homes and classrooms.
+This is a very nice, very inexpensive, large-size set of the Stations of the Cross (created especially for children) appropriate for homes and classrooms.
 The drawings are simple (they remind me a little of Tomie dePaola's drawings) and what my husband would describe as "sanitized".
-Our first inclination was to think these were too sanitized, but when we compared them to our more "traditional" set (which cost us $30 and are about half the size), we realized that the other set, too was without blood.
+Our first inclination was to think these were too sanitized, but when we compared them to our more "traditional" set (which cost us 3x as much and are about half the size), we realized that the other set, too was without blood.
 As a matter, of fact, my 10 year old son noticed that one of the pictures in our "traditional" set was reversed and had the wound in Jesus' side - on the wrong side.

 I think many families will find this to be a very nice set to hang on their walls during Lent as a very visual reminder (and even a visual catechism in the sense that religious art of old was intended to instruct) of Jesus' death and resurrection.